Transfer Money From Singapore To Belgium. Cheap And Fast Ways To Send Money Abroad.

 An exchange rate shows how much you'll get when you sell one currency and buy another.
 However, there is no single exchange rate out there - instead, banks and financial service providers can set their own rates, which may actually include extra fees.

 The best rate to use as a benchmark is the mid-market exchange rate for your currency pair.
 You can get this from a Google search, or using a reputable online currency converter.
 This is the rate that banks and payment providers get when they buy currency themselves.
 If the rate you're offered by a provider is different to the mid-market exchange rate that usually means there's a markup - an extra fee - being added to it.
 This can push up costs or mean your recipient gets less than you expect in the end.

-There is no official best time to send money to Belgium and that depends on a variety of factors such as when you need to send money or when you want the funds to be received.
+There is no official best time to send money from Singapore to Belgium and that depends on a variety of factors such as when you need to send money or when you want the funds to be received.

 It’s also going to depend on a variety of other factors such as, the time when you send money or the fees you are offered by providers or banks.